fantasyland101/boatdrone/README.md

 ![circuit diagram](https://github.com/fantasyland101/boatdrone/blob/main/boat_final.png)
 The speed controller suply 6v with a maximum of 10A.
 Therefore the speed controller can suply all the electronics.
 Because the raspberry pi needs 5v we need to step down the voltage.
-I do that with a Step-Down Regulator. **DO NOT ONLY USE A LINEAR VOLTIGE REGULATOR LIKE THE EXAMPLE**.
+I do that with a Step-Down power suply. **DO NOT ONLY USE A LINEAR VOLTIGE REGULATOR LIKE THE EXAMPLE**.